Identification of quantum entanglement with Siamese convolutional neural networks and semi-supervised learning: Introduction

-Proposed studies will attempt to quantify entanglement using modern DL architectures and confront it with traditional analytic entanglement metrics.
-The first applications of advanced DL architectures to such problems, e.g. using unsupervised deep-learning to detect quantum states are already appearing~\cite{Chen2021}.
-In this approach we propose a similar idea but aim to solve more general problem of precise entanglement quantifying by predicting entanglement for each bipartition in a system.
-In this sense our model will predict vector of probabilities that quantifies entanglement distribution in the system, rather than just a single entanglement metric.
-Our method try to deal with more general quantum systems in classifying PPTES, i.e. in situations where the PPT criterion fails, and one cannot obtain reliable labels for supervised learning, than in approach that utilise multi-layer perception networks\cite{ma2018}.
-We also obtain better results than using classical, non-neural ML supervised algorithms\cite{goes2021,lu2018}.
+Proposed studies will attempt to identify entanglement using modern DL architectures and confront it with traditional analytic entanglement metrics.
+The first applications of advanced DL architectures to such problems are already appearing, both with the utilization of unsupervised\cite{Chen2021} and supervised manner\cite{naema2023, urena2023}.
+In this work, we test a combined approach, which allows us to leverage the strengths and limit the weaknesses of both techniques.
+Specifically, a lack of appropriate conclusive criterion, which could be used as a label, is a huge problem for supervised learning, and susceptibility to mode collapsing of unsupervised models may lead to incomplete coverage of the desired space, and therefore misclassification of omitted states.
+Simultaneously, we aim to solve the more general problem of precise entanglement identification by predicting entanglement for each bipartition in a system.
+In this sense, our model will predict a vector of probabilities that identifies entanglement distribution in the system, rather than just a single entanglement metric.
+Moreover, Chen et al.~\cite{Chen2021} validate their method using PPT criterion only.
+Our method tries to deal with more general quantum systems in classifying PPTES, i.e. in situations where the PPT criterion fails, and one cannot obtain reliable labels for supervised learning, testing more advanced NN architectures than simple multi-layer perception (MLP) networks\cite{ma2018}.
+We also obtain better results than using standard supervised trained NNs\cite{naema2023, urena2023} and classical, non-neural ML algorithms\cite{goes2021,lu2018}.
+Therefore our main goal is to build a semi-supervised machine learning system, composed mainly of CNNs, that trained on verified states only can generalize at best on PPTES family -- as depicted in Fig.~\ref{fig:generalization}.